Three Confirmed Dead, 20 Saved in Building Collapse at Accra Newtown

 Part of Amasaman China Mall collapses

-YEN.com.gh reported earlier that the Amasaman China Mall was closed after a partial collapse left two people injured and some goods destroyed.
+YEN.com.gh reported earlier that the Amasaman China Mall had been closed after a partial building collapse left two people injured and some goods destroyed.

-Ga West officials cite structural integrity issues and implement safety recommendations before reopening.
+Ga West officials cited structural integrity issues and implemented safety recommendations before reopening, following the initial findings after an assessment.

 Source: YEN.com.gh